LeeMorinUCF/ECP3004S21/PP_Ch_07_Methods/README.md

 ```

-The hep documentation for methods uses this form.
+The help documentation for methods uses this form.

 ```python
 >>> help(str.lower)